Guide To Luxor Egypt And Perfect Luxor Itinerary

 Also dedicated to the god Amon, the temple is located 2.5 kilometers from Karnak.
 At the time, the two shrines were connected by an aisle of 1,300 sphinxes.
 Today, there are only a few dozen left that you will see at the entrance.
 They were intended to protect the pharaoh during his annual procession between Karnak and Luxor: the Opet festival.
 Inside, you’ll see bas-reliefs depicting this ceremony, including offerings to Amun and musicians playing drums.

-My advice: as the hours are late, take the opportunity to stay in the temple at night.
+Tip: as the hours get late, take the opportunity to stay in the temple at night.
 With the lighting and the calm that takes over the place, the atmosphere becomes magical.

 After the visit, take a break at the Aboudi Coffee Break bookstore-café to enjoy a beautiful view of the temple and leaf through interesting books about the country.